vadim-heyworld/frau-schmidt/prompts/tms/review_rules.md

+YOU MUST READ AND FOLLOW THIS BEFORE YOU START REVIEWING PRs

 # PR review Guidelines
 ## Tags
 To make it more clear what a comment is about and how important it is, we add tags to comments.
 The commonly used tags are (please try to refrain from using any other tags).